 Before we start working on anything, we need to know all our user databases are getting backed up.
-This part of our SQL Server sp_Blitz script checks to see if there’s been a full backup in the last 7 days.
+We check to see if there’s been a full backup in the last 7 days.

 Often, someone set up maintenance plans to back up specific databases by checking their names.
 They checked all of the database names that were present at the time, but then down the road, other people added more databases – without knowing they needed to check more boxes to get ’em backed up.

 Or maybe your users add databases all the time, but your backup tool doesn’t catch them until a weekend full backup.
 Good news, we can fix that too – keep reading.

 In rare cases, like for multi-terabyte databases, sometimes there’s a full backup happening just once per month, and differential backups are done more frequently.

 Are Your Backups Less Perfect Than You Thought?
 Check Here.

 To see how much data you could lose per database over the last couple of weeks, run this query:

 CREATE TABLE #backupset (backup_set_id INT, database_name NVARCHAR(128), backup_finish_date DATETIME, type CHAR(1), next_backup_finish_date DATETIME);